robotology/segmentation-to-pointcloud/README.md

 - **flood3D** 3D depth flood.
 The contour is determined by a flood operation performed on the depth image, controlled by the thresholding parameter *space_distance*.
 - **polygon** User selected polygon contour.
 The contour is provided by the user as a contour by selecting the vertices on a connected yarpview window.

-The results obtained with each of these options can be observed below: seg (2D segmentation provided by [lbpExptract](https://github.com/robotology/segmentation/tree/master/lbpExtract))
+The results obtained with each of these options can be observed below.

+In the three first options above (seg, flood and flood3d) the initial seed to perform segmentation can be provided in 3 different ways:
+- If parameter *seedAuto* is set to *true*, the seed will be obtained automatically, by reading from a tracker (2D options *seg* and *flood*) or selecting the closest blob (3D option *flood3d*).
+- If parameter *seedAuto* is set to *false*, the seed can be coveyed in 2 further ways:
+  - By *clicking* on the a connected yarpview window with output
+  - As *explicit u v coordinates* given after the segmentation command.
+For example <tt> seg 102 175 </tt>.

+## Documentation
+Online documentation is available here:  [http://robotology.github.com/segmentation-to-pointcloud](http://robotology.github.com/segmentation-to-pointcloud).

+## Images of reconstruction results:

+seg (2D segmentation provided by [lbpExptract](https://github.com/robotology/segmentation/tree/master/lbpExtract))
 ![segImage] (https://github.com/robotology/segmentation-to-pointcloud/blob/master/figs/extSeg.png)